Canada

 Custom AI agents for Canadian operations

-Canada is home to the Vector Institute in Toronto, Mila in Montreal, and Amii in Edmonton, three of the strongest academic AI clusters in the world, and Canadian businesses have unusually sophisticated access to model research talent.
-What Canadian clients need that the US does not is bilingual AI reasoning that holds up in Quebec, and a privacy posture that satisfies PIPEDA, Law 25, and the Office of the Privacy Commissioner of Canada's 2024 guidance on generative AI.
+Canada is home to the Vector Institute in Toronto, Mila in Montreal, and Amii in Edmonton, three of the country's leading AI research clusters, with Canadian businesses gaining relatively close access to applied research talent.
+The Canadian-specific layer for AI agents is bilingual reasoning that holds up in Quebec, and a privacy posture aligned with PIPEDA, Quebec's Law 25, and the OPC's 2023 guidance on generative AI (the joint federal, provincial, and territorial “Principles for responsible, trustworthy and privacy-protective generative AI technologies”).
 I build with that context from the first scoping call.

 What we build in Canada

 The Canadian builds that recur: bilingual booking agents for healthcare practices and professional services, Canadian home services dispatch agents that route by postal code and respect provincial licensing rules, e-commerce support agents that handle GST, HST, and PST correctly across provinces, and B2B SaaS qualification agents that pre-screen inbound demo requests in both English and French.
-I build on OpenAI GPT-4.5 and GPT-5 where bilingual performance is acceptable, Anthropic Claude where reasoning depth and French fluency matter more (Claude's Quebecois French performance is noticeably better than most alternatives in practice), and N8N or Make for orchestration.
+I build on the OpenAI GPT-5.5 family where bilingual performance is acceptable, Anthropic Claude (Opus 4.7 / Sonnet 4.6 / Haiku 4.5) where reasoning depth and French fluency matter more (Claude's Quebecois French performance is noticeably better than most alternatives in practice), and N8N or Make for orchestration.

 Canadian compliance detail